-I first met Jenny in 1991, when she sought to interview me at a conference in Halifax, Nova Scotia for her influential HCI book.
+I first met Jenny in 1992, when she sought to interview me at a conference in Halifax, Nova Scotia for her influential HCI book.
 Then, when I saw her again at the CHI 1993 Conference in Amsterdam and told her about my sad divorce story, she replied that she was in the same situation.
 That led to longer discussions and a deepening relationship.
 She moved to the US in December 1996, and we were happily married in 2001.
 She’s continued writing her HCI books, plus her pioneering book on Online Communities, so we have common ground for discussions, but we mostly work to help each other, rather than to collaborate.
 She was Dean of the iSchool at the University of Maryland (2005-2015, the Provost called her an “Outstanding Dean”) and her current research is breaking new ground in HCI for citizen science.
 It’s been a wonderful time together. – Ben Shneiderman

-- Ph.D., Open University, Institute of Educational Technology (1985)
+- Ph.D., Open University, Institute of Educational Technology, Milton Keynes, UK (1985)

-- Professor and Dean, University of Maryland, College Park, College of Information Studies (2005 – 2015)
+- Professor and Dean, University of Maryland, College Park, College of Information Studies (2004 – 2015)

-- Professor and Department Chair, University of Maryland Baltimore County, Information Systems Department (1997)
+- Professor and Department Chair, University of Maryland Baltimore County, Information Systems Department (1997 – 2004)